-We also want to announce that our office will be closed from Monday December 21st until Monday January 4th – support will be limited during this time.
+Last, we’d also like to announce that our office will be closed on Monday December 20th and will reopen on Monday January 3rd – support will be limited during this time.

 The Black Friday sale is here!
 This is your chance to get the biggest discount we ever offer for Corona Renderer: save 22% off the first year of any Yearly FairSaaS license!

-All you need to do is head to our order page, choose whether you want the 3ds Max or Cinema 4D version, and then enter code BF20 during checkout.
-The offer only runs from Friday November 27th to Monday November 30th.
+All you need to do is head to our order page, choose whether you want the 3ds Max or Cinema 4D version, and then enter code BF21 during checkout.
+The offer only runs from Friday November 26th to Monday November 29th.

 Demo Refresh: If you have tried a previous version of Corona Renderer and your 45-day trial has expired, then you’ll be pleased to hear that we have automatically refreshed the demo period to give everyone an extra 14 days!
-Simply download and install Corona Renderer 6 from the link above, and activate the demo license right within 3ds Max.
+Simply download and install Corona Renderer 7 from the link above, and activate the demo license right within Cinema 4D.
 Enjoy!